muritane/coordination-architecture/docs/00_core/load_bearing_stack.md

 - morality, legitimacy, justice, or fairness,
 - goal selection or optimization procedures.

-It does not prescribe what *should* be done.
+It does not tell you what *should* be done.
-It performs **constraint mapping**:

-- identifying when claims about execution are **coherent**,
-- marking **impossibility boundaries** where common claims become undefined,
-- preserving **separations** that must not collapse under pressure.
+It tells you when a claim is **coherent**, and when it is structurally ill-posed.

 ---

-## How to read this document
+## How to use this document

+Use the stack as a **validator**:

+- If a claim violates a primitive constraint, it is undefined (not “wrong,” but structurally incoherent).
+- If a claim collapses a critical separation, it will systematically produce failure under pressure.
 - Treat “regimes” as **coexisting interfaces**, not a maturity ladder.

-- Use the stack as a **validator**:
-  if a claim violates a constraint or collapses a separation, it is structurally ill-posed regardless of rhetoric or intent.
+The stack is a *type system* for action: it rules out ill-typed statements about execution.

 ---